apalache-mc/apalache/json-rpc/README.md

 sets the timeout for this check in seconds.
 If `timeout` is not set, or it is set to `0`, then the timeout is infinite.

-To avoid an additional call, we also allow `assumeTransition` to roll back the context to an earlier snapshot *before* assuming the transition.
-In this case, the `rollbackToSnapshotId` parameter must be set to the identifier of the snapshot to roll back to.
-If `rollbackToSnapshotId` is negative (or not set), then no rollback is performed.
-When the `rollbackToSnapshotId` is set, the rollback is performed unconditionally.
-You have to be careful about landing in a state with the right snapshot.

 **Precondition.** This method should be called once before calling `nextState`, unless the previous call to `assumeTransition` returned with the status `"DISABLED"`.

-**Effect.** If `rollbackToSnapshotId >= 0`, the model checker context is rolled back to the snapshot with `rollbackToSnapshotId`.
-Then, the transition with `transitionId` is prepared in the SMT context, and the corresponding constraints are added to the context.
+**Effect.** The transition with `transitionId` is prepared in the SMT context, and the corresponding constraints are added to the context.
 Unless the method returns with the status `"DISABLED"`, the context remains modified after the call.
-If the method returns with the status `"DISABLED"`, then the context is rolled back to the latest snapshot (either the one before the call, or the one specified by `rollbackToSnapshotId`).
+If the method returns with the status `"DISABLED"`, then the context is rolled back to the latest snapshot.

 **Input:**